anhnguyen2210/brazilian_ecommerce_retention_ltv_olist/README.md

 The analysis reveals that customer retention is extremely low: **94% of customers make only one purchase**, and only **5.9% return for additional purchases**.
 Despite this, repeat customers generate significantly higher lifetime value, indicating a strong opportunity to increase revenue through improved retention.

 **Key findings:**
-- **94% of customers are one-time buyers**
+- **94% of customers are one-time buyers.**
-- Repeat customers generate ~1.5X higher median lifetime value
+- **Repeat** buyers represent only **5.9%** of the user base, generating **~1.5X higher** median lifetime value
 - **50% of repeat purchases occur within 28 days**, indicating a critical early retention window
 - Over **90% of revenue comes from one-time customers**, suggesting heavy dependence on customer acquisition

 **Key metrics:**
+- Total customers analyzed: ~99K, Time period: 2016–2018
-- Customer retention rate (1st month): <1%
+- Customer retention rate (1st month): <1%.
+   Median order value: ~85.
-- Repeat customer rate: 5.9%
+- Repeat customer rate: 5.9%.
-- Median time to second purchase: 28 days
+- Median time to second purchase: 28 days.
-- Revenue share from repeat customers: 8.5%
+- Revenue share from repeat customers: 8.5%.

 These findings suggest that improving early post-purchase engagement could significantly increase customer lifetime value and reduce reliance on new customer acquisition.